|

 perforations are missing at the bottom of the single.

 SPAIN, 1988, Scott 2562After Castile annexed Navarre in 1521, there was an attempt on the part of Francis I of France to retake Pamplona.
 He sent an army of 12,000 against the town, whose garrison numbered 200.
-The governor was ready to surrender, but inspired by Ignatius the town garrison of 200 withdrew into the Santiago Fortress on the southern flank of the town.
+The governor was ready to surrender, but inspired by Ignatius the town garrison of 200 withdrew into the Santiago fortress on the southern flank of the town.
 It was still under construction and could not hold out long against the French artillery.
 On the 20th of May, 1521, Ignatius was seriously wounded.
 This Spanish stamp shows the floor plans of the present citadel which replaced Ignatius's inadequate defenses and was begun 50 years after the fateful battle.
-More

-SPAIN, 1931, the 500th anniversary of the Abbey, a view from below, Scott 509 and 512
+SPAIN, 1931, the 500th anniversary of the abbey, a view from below, Scott 509 and 512

 and between them SPAIN, 1956, Scott 850After his year of convalescence at Loyola castle, Ignatius set out and crossed the north of Spain to Montserrat Abbey, there to confess his sins, and to dedicate himself to God by an all-night vigil of arms in front of the statue of Our Lady of Montserrat.
-The Abbey and the statue since have been very meaningful to Jesuits.
-More
+The abbey and the statue since have been very meaningful to Jesuits.

-SPAIN, 1931, the 500th anniversary of the Abbey, an aerial view of the Monastery, Scott C68-72
+SPAIN, 1931, the 500th anniversary of the abbey, an aerial view of the Monastery, Scott C68-72

 Spanish, 1947, commemorating the First Philatelic Congress at Manresa